Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 ```

 ### Query 5: `add_new_patient.sql`
-If `add_new_patient.sql` is downloaded, the following SQL code can be used to add new patient to the existing patients table.
+If `add_new_patient.sql` is downloaded, the following SQL code can be used to add a new patient to the existing patients table.
 First, select the `hospitals_db` database:

 ```sql
 USE hospitals_db;